sydneyandrus/past-projects/README.md

 # Software Development Project Experience

+## Personal Blog | Ongoing | Eleventy, HTML/CSS/JavaScript
+- Created and update a personal blog made with Eleventy as a static site generator
+- Pages are templated using Liquid and styled with CSS
+- Site is hosted by Netlify at [sydneyandr.us](https://sydneyandr.us/)
+- Full code and details are available in my github repo [blog-sydneyandrus](https://github.com/sydneyandrus/blog-sydneyandrus)

 ## Chat Web Application | Spring 2024 | FastAPI, React, Tailwind, CSS/JavaScript
 - Full code is available in my github repo [chat-application](https://github.com/sydneyandrus/chat-application)
 - Created an application where users can send messages to different groups, as well as creating and adding users to groups